Which of these Spring STEAM activities for kids will you try in your classroom? Teach about flowers, butterflies, birds, plants, and more!

-Spring is a great time to start fresh with new STEAM projects and activities.
+The season of Spring is a great time to start fresh with new STEAM projects and activities.
 Spring is just the thing our classrooms need – bright cheery imagery, warmer weather, and rainbows!
 You can add flowers and birds into your arts and crafts lessons.
 Study the changes in spring and with the weather – especially rain and rainbows.
 You can even witness plants springing back to life and animals and bugs returning.

-Spring encourages a bunch of new topics to for your class to study.
+Spring encourages a bunch of new topics for your class to study.
 To get ready for the new season, I’ve gathered 22 spring STEAM activities for kids that are perfect for the primary classroom.

 Proud to Be Primary – Spring Butterfly Directed Drawing

 This butterfly directed drawing is the perfect art project for your class this spring.
-Not only does it work on following directions, students will get to explore their creativity as well as symmetry and asymmetry.
+Not only does it work on following directions, but students will also get to explore their creativity as well as symmetry and asymmetry.

 Proud to be Primary – Spring Science Worksheets

-These free printable worksheets that are perfect for any spring lesson plan.
-They cover parts of a caterpillar, life cycle of a frog, chickens, and butterflies.
+These free printable worksheets are perfect for any spring lesson plan.
+They cover parts of a caterpillar, the life cycle of a frog, chickens, and butterflies.
 This is only a small sampling of what I have to offer in my full Spring Life Science Bundle.

 One Sharp Bunch – Butterfly Life Cycle Freebie